Anxiety (Worry)

 • Tip 1

-Worries and anxiety are normal; everyone worries so it’s important to remember you are not alone.
+Worries and anxiety are normal; everyone gets anxious so it’s important to remember your child is not alone.
 Some worries may seem very real and very scary.
-Tell someone how you are feeling no matter what your worries are, even if you are worried about doing so.
-There will be someone who will listen and try to support you
+Encourage your child to tell you how they are feeling and what is worrying them.
+Be kind and non-judgemental.

 • Tip 2